andreasm80/blog.local/content/post/2023-09-25-vsphere-with-tanzu-antrea-and-multicluster/index.md

 {{% notice info "Info" %}}

-It is important to follow the documentation according to the version of Antrea beong used.
+It is important to follow the documentation according to the version of Antrea being used.
 This is due to updates in api, and general configuration settings.
 An example.
 If I am on Antrea v1.11.1 I would be using the following github or antrea url: https://github.com/antrea-io/antrea/blob/release-1.11/docs/multicluster/user-guide.md https://antrea.io/docs/v1.11.1/docs/multicluster/user-guide/